shakilla1/Medicine-finder-app/README.md

 How to Activate

-This is a static web application built with HTML, CSS, and JavaScript.
-No complex build process or backend server is required.
+This is a static web application built with HTML, CSS, and vanilla JavaScript.

 Option 1: Direct Open
-Simply double-click the index.html file to open it in your default web browser.
+Just double-click the index.html file to open it in your default web browser.

 Option 2: Local Server (optional)
 For the best experience (and to avoid potential CORS issues with some browsers), it is recommended to run the project using a simple local HTTP server.

-If you have Python installed run this:
+If you have Python installed, run this:

 python -m http.server 8000